dusty-nv/jetson-inference/docs/aux-streaming.md

 $ video-viewer input.jpg output.jpg	# load/save an image
 ```

-You can loop images and image sequences, see the [Looping Inputs](#looping-inputs) section above.
+You can also loop images and image sequences, see the [Looping Inputs](#looping-inputs) section above.

 #### Sequences